beginner117/sim-lvdt/Kumar/README.md

     feed.py - contains the dimensions of preliminary NIKHEF designs design.py - contains all the classes that returns the coil geometry coil.py - contains all the classes that returns coil properties
-    femm_model.py - contains the script that models the coil in FEMM fields.py - contains the script that calculates the magnetic fields of the coils LVDT.py - contains the script that simulates a typical LVDT used in pathfinder VC.py - contains the script that simulates a typical VC used in pathfinder VC_only.py - contains the script that simulates a typical VC-only used in pathfinder
+    femm_model.py - contains the classes that models the coils, magnets in FEMM fields.py - contains the classes that calculates the magnetic fields, voltages, forces by numerical methods (using the field information from FEMM)
+    LVDT.py - contains the script that simulates a typical LVDT used in pathfinder VC.py - contains the script that simulates a typical VC used in pathfinder VC_only.py - contains the script that simulates a typical VC-only used in pathfinder